Detectability of resolved hydrogen lines from the accretion shock at gas giants and their CPDs: Detectability of the resolved accretion lines

-We conclude by pointing out that these predictions for the photosphere need to be taken with a grain of sodium chloride.
+At \Pfg and \Pfd, in the $L$-band like \Bra, the continuum is even more easily detectable than at \Bra, with a per-bin $\SNR\approx20$ in 1~h, thanks to a somewhat stronger signal and a sensitivity higher by a factor of two (see Figure~\ref{Abb:DetektorempfpaarL}).
+There is a wider range of \SNR at \Pfd than at \Pfg.
+Around both lines, even without rotational broadening of the photospheric features, the \SNR does not drop below $\approx5$.
+The per-bin shock excess has however only $\SNR\approx3$ at its peak, making its detection very questionable.
+These predictions for the photosphere need to be taken with a grain of sodium chloride.
 As detailed in Appendix~\ref{Th:Linienlisteneffekt}, most troughs at \Bra are due to H$_2$O or otherwise hydrogen sulphide, H$_2$S, which is indicated in Figure~\ref{Abb:Komboalles}.
-Around \Pfg, a quick but not exhaustive look suggests that CH$_4$ might be responsible for some of the troughs on the blue side.
+Around \Pfg, a brief, non-exhaustive look suggests that CH$_4$ might cause some of the blue-side troughs.
 For the water, the CIFIST models used the BT2 line list \citep{barber06}.
 We compare this in Figure~\ref{Abb:kappaundFlLinienlisten} to other, more recent work, namely POKAZATEL \citep{polyansky18} and the HITRAN~2020 release \citep{gordon22}.
 The troughs are very different in position, depth, and even width. \citet{polyansky18} note that the older line list of \citet{partridge97} is more accurate than BT2 past $\lambda\approx1$~\mum, and the latest HITRAN release \citep{tennyson24} recommends POKAZATEL over the others.
-Thus one can expect continued modelling and experimental efforts to change the quantitative and to some extent qualitative appearance of the continuum.
+Thus, continued modelling and experimental efforts could change the quantitative and to some extent qualitative appearance of the continuum.